silaspe/maths/docs/the_strand_puzzle.md

 ### The final dash in the silaspe marithon (yes, that is a referance to mathologer)

-For now, I will just copy some text from the [fibbonacci](https://silaspe.github.io/maths/fibbonacci.html) page and minipulate it.
+For now, I will just copy some text from the [fibbonacci](https://silaspe.github.io/maths/fibbonacci.html) page, and minipulate it.

 $$ z^2 = z + 1 $$